danielopisani/SODA-Dataset/README.md

 #### [SODA_Dataset_COCO.zip](https://drive.google.com/file/d/1NBoaCBWChLasjTb1LVHwj-w_A_9jfG5F/view?usp=drive_link)
 * Description: The 829 images are merged into one directory.
-* Recommended uage: Training a small object detector using images captured at different altitudes.
+* Recommended usage: Training a small object detector using images captured at different altitudes.
 * Preprocessing: No image pre-processing steps were applied to the images.
 * Augmentation: No image augmentation steps were applied to the images.

 ## Access the SODA Dataset from Roboflow
 The SODA dataset is also hosted on Roboflow for public access.
-The SODA Data respository on Roboflow can be accessed from [here](https://universe.roboflow.com/danielpisani/).
+The SODA Data repository on Roboflow can be accessed from [here](https://universe.roboflow.com/danielpisani/).

 ## Dataset Classes
 * Clear Plastic Bottles (clear_plastic_bottle)